Skip to the main content

 Strategies & tips to fill those seats!

-Prospective students are faced with one of the most important decisions they will ever make—choosing a college and a career.
+Prospective students are faced with one of the most important decisions they will ever make — choosing a college and a career.
 That’s why information sessions are such an effective tool for turning prospective students into enrolled students.

 A well-planned information session is your best chance to influence these highly motivated people who want to learn about your program.
+This guide is designed to assist you in planning and marketing your information sessions.
+In other words, it will help you fill seats!

 Get Started